ahnpj/security-operations-workflows/endpoint-triage-and-host-analysis/cmd-windows-process-and-network-triage/workflow-execution.md

 # Workflow Execution — Process and Network Triage Using Windows CLI (CMD) + PowerShell

----

-## Overview
+### Overview

-This section establishes the investigative goals of the workflow, the operational mindset applied during execution, and how native Windows command-line tooling supports realistic endpoint triage and containment scenarios.
+This execution documents how I performed endpoint triage using native Windows command-line utilities and PowerShell.
+The objective was to identify suspicious artifacts on disk, determine whether those artifacts were actively running, and evaluate whether they created network exposure on the host.

+During execution, I used filesystem enumeration to locate artifacts, process inspection to identify active executables, and network correlation to determine which processes were exposing listening services.
+I then performed targeted containment and verified system state afterward to confirm the impact of remediation actions.

+The execution demonstrates how native Windows tooling can be used to investigate suspicious activity, validate host exposure, and support containment decisions during early-stage incident response.

 > **Workflow vs Execution vs Writeup (Terminology Used Here)**
 > - **Workflows** refer to operational tasks such as onboarding telemetry and validating parsing behavior.
 > - **Executions** refer to hands-on configuration and validation using real data and Splunk services.
 > - **Writeups** document configuration decisions, troubleshooting steps, and validation results.

+> 👉 For a **detailed, step-by-step walkthrough of how this workflow was executed — complete with screenshots**, see the **[Step-by-Step Execution Walkthrough](#step-by-step-execution)** section below.

+---

 ### Purpose and Analyst Focus

+### ▶ Purpose

-This workflow execution exercise documents a structured approach to endpoint triage using only native Windows command-line utilities and PowerShell.
-The primary focus is on identifying suspicious artifacts on disk, correlating those artifacts to active processes, mapping processes to network exposure, and validating containment actions through targeted remediation steps.
+The purpose of this execution is to demonstrate how to perform structured endpoint triage using only native Windows tools.
+The focus is on identifying suspicious files, correlating them to running processes, mapping those processes to network services, and validating containment actions.

-The workflow is intentionally constrained to native tooling to reflect early-stage incident response scenarios where analysts may be limited to:

-- Built-in operating system utilities
-- Remote shell access
-- Restricted or degraded endpoint environments

-By using both CMD and PowerShell, the workflow demonstrates how analysts can pivot between tools depending on task requirements, privilege levels, and available telemetry, rather than relying on a single interface or specialized forensic tooling.
+This execution shows how analysts can quickly determine whether suspicious components are actively contributing to risk, even when advanced forensic or EDR tooling is unavailable.

+#### ▶ Analyst Focus

+The analyst focus during this execution is on validating host activity through layered evidence correlation.
+This includes confirming whether artifacts on disk are executing in memory, determining whether those processes expose network services, and verifying containment results after remediation.

+The execution reflects how SOC analysts and incident responders perform early-stage triage, prioritize suspicious activity, and confirm that containment actions reduce host exposure without disrupting unrelated services.
+Why This Version Works (Portfolio Strategy)

+---

 ### What This Workflow Demonstrates

 This workflow demonstrates how analysts can move methodically through multiple evidence layers on an endpoint to validate whether suspicious artifacts are actively contributing to host exposure.
 Rather than treating filesystem, process, and network analysis as separate activities, the workflow models how analysts:

 - Begin with on-disk artifact discovery
 - Pivot to memory by identifying related running processes